moq-wg/moq-transport/draft-lcurley-warp.md

 {: #warp-publish-format title="Warp PUBLISH Message"}

-* Emission ID:
+* Track ID:
-Identifies one of the emissions that the publishers intends to advertise for authorization,.
+Identifies component of an emission, such as Track, Catalog, that the publisher intends to advertise for delivering media.

 * Media ID:
-Represents an handle to the emission to be used over the data channel(s).
-Given that media corresponding to the emission can potentially be sent over multiple data channels, the Media ID provides the necessary mapping between the control and the data channel.
-Media ID also serves as compression identifier for containing the size of object headers instead of carrying complete track/catalog/broadcast identifier information in every object message.
+Represents an handle to the track to be used over the data channel(s).
+Given that media corresponding to the track can potentially be sent over multiple data channels, the Media ID provides the necessary mapping between the control and the data channel.
+Media ID also serves as compression identifier for containing the size of object headers instead of carrying complete and long identifier information in every object message.

 * Latency Mode:
-Hint to Relays to identify the latency profile of the media being carried and has 2 possible values of "Realtime" and "NonRealTime"
+Hint to Relays to identify the latency profile of the media being carried and has 2 possible values of "Realtime" and "NonRealTime".
+Latency Mode can be used by Relay to make decisions for purging cache entries or support appropriate behavior in response to the congestion.

 * Encrypted Pyload:
-Carries client’s authorization information obtained out-of-band.
-Such information typically is in form of a token authorizing client’s emission to the given EmissionId.
+Carries endpoint client’s authorization information obtained out-of-band.
+Such information typically, is in the form of a token authorizing client’s publish media for the given track.
 The payload may be possibly encrypted and accessible only by the Origin or the MoQ Relay depending on the configuration.
+For cases where the relays don't have access to the keying material for accessing the payload, the relays MUST forward the payload towards the Origin (possibly via other relays) in the onward `PUBLISH` messages.

 DISCUSS: Do we need transaction identifier ?

-DISCUSS: Should we talk about intent to subscribe on replay or syncup ?
+DISCUSS: How does PUBLISH and CATALOG Interact ?
+Need to revisit this once the open issue on Catalog is resolved probably ?

 ### PUBLISH_REPLY {#message-publish-reply}

 The `PUBLISH_REPLY` control message provides result of request to publish.
-This message is sent by the Origin (except when redirected) when it’s successfully validates the pubication request, signs it with its public key.
+This message is sent by the Origin when it’s successfully validates the publish request and signs it with its public key.
 The `PUBLISH_REPLY` message is sent over the control channel over which the `PUBLISH` control message arrived.

 The format of PUBLISH_REPLY is defined as below